EMEASO23/latin101portfolio/translation2.md

 Translated Paragraph:

 Long ago Prometheus, first son of Iapetus, fashioned men out of mud.
 At the same time, Vulcan made the woman out of mud.
 Minerva gave this woman a soul and all the gods sent her gifts.
-Because of that, the name of her was Pandora.
+Because of that, the name Pandora was given to her.
 Pandora was given into marriage with Epimetheus by Jupiter.
 Their daughter was Pyrrha, the first mortal.

 Gramatical Questions: